Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property

-The quick connector will be connected to the rigid connector through a pipe thread.
+The quick connector is connected to the rigid connector through a pipe thread.

 The design details of the bone-like structures are shown in Fig. 2c.
 There are three major parts in each BLS, rigid chain, pre-tension mechanism, and plate, connected through a fishline goes across them.
 The fishline is fixed by two set screws in the distal segment and its path is shown in Fig. 2c in yellow.
-Three types of segments (PLA) constitute the rigid chain: distal segment, common segment, and proximal segment.
-The bulge and concavity of the common segment are semi-cylindrical, and the holes are perforated along the tangent of the cylinder.
+The bulge and concavity of the each segment are semi-cylindrical, and the holes are perforated along the tangent of the cylinder.
 The segments are designed as a bone to match the size of the actuator.
-The pre-tension mechanism, whose components are 3D printed by nylon is to offer the pre-tightening force to BLS.
+The pre-tension mechanism (nylon) is to offer the pre-tightening force to BLS.
 The two pulleys (nylon) on each side of BLS provide a path to guide the fishline and form a closed-loop path.
 One of the pulleys is connected to the slider (PLA) placed in the chute of the backward plate (PLA).